colinflaher/colinflaher/README.md

 - 🪬 I am a student at James Madison University, who is studying Communication with a concentration in Public Relations.
 I enjoy being active in student life and am part of the LSA Executive board, Grupo Candela as a dancer, Mosaic Connections as an ambassador, and many other clubs as a member.
 You can check out some of my executive work on the LSA instagram.
 I have planned, hosted and managed events for hundreds of students, which can show my management and organizational skills.
 [LSA INSTRAGRAM](https://www.instagram.com/jmu_lsa/)

-- 🌱 **What I bring** Please contact me, if you are looking for an individual that is hard-wroking, responsible and is looking to make a change.
+- 🌱 **What I bring**, Please contact me, if you are looking for an individual that is hard-wroking, responsible and is looking to make a change.
 I have experience in many fields, in a variety of positions, from a manager, to self employed business owner at one point.
 I promise to not disappoint, and more so exceed.

 - 🏃‍♂️ As a worker, and individual, I am dedicated to routine.
 An example outside of work, is my running habits, where I do at least 2 miles everyday.
 I recently have got back into running and recently made a [STRAVA Account](https://www.strava.com/athletes/184117799)